Premier League hits and misses: Manchester City suffer without Rodri, Sofyan Amrabat experiment fails for Man Utd

 Having struggled since his £65m move from Chelsea this summer, the 24-year-old scored his first goal for the Gunners on his 10th appearance as they romped to a 4-0 win on the south coast.

-Havertz is not Arsenal's regular penalty taker but with his side already 2-0 up, his team-mates gave him the chance to end a club goal drought stretching back to March and he made no mistake, calmly slotting home to put the victory beyond doubt.
+Havertz is not Arsenal's regular penalty taker but with his side already 2-0 up, Bukayo Saka gave him the chance to end a club goal drought stretching back to March and he made no mistake, calmly slotting the ball into the bottom corner to put the victory beyond doubt.

-Running off to celebrate in front of a jubilant away crowd, the Germany international was quickly joined by the rest of Arsenal's players.
-It was a significant moment and one that understandably meant a lot to him.
+The Germany international was immediately mobbed by his team-mates as his name rang out from the away section.
+It was a significant moment and clearly meant a lot to him.

-Although he was booked for a late challenge in the first half, the midfielder produced an improved performance and was deservedly given a standing ovation by the Arsenal fans when he was substituted in the 81st minute.
+Although he was booked for a late challenge in the first half, Havertz produced an improved performance and was deservedly given a standing ovation by the Arsenal fans when he was substituted in the 81st minute.

-In his post-match press conference, Mikel Arteta praised Havertz for continuing to show commitment on and off the pitch despite a tough start to life in north London.
-The Spaniard also suggested the goal "will change everything" for the midfielder.
-It's hard to disagree.
+During his post-match press conference, Mikel Arteta praised the midfielder for continuing to show commitment on and off the pitch despite a tough start to life in north London.

+"That goal will change everything," the Arsenal boss added.
+Has Havertz turned a corner?

 Dan Sansom